Rebecasarai/BibleAndFeelings/README.md

 ### What did I used?

-I used Maven, as described below, eclipse and git.
+I used Maven, as described above, eclipse and git.

 #### I used eclipse at creating it with: